iterative/mlem.ai/content/docs/user-guide/building/conda.md

 Like [virtual environments](/doc/user-guide/building/venv),
 [conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html)
 follow the same paradigm of isolating dependencies for a package or a model.
 But, they exist globally and are saved in a single location.
-Further, they need not be limited to installation of python packages.
+Further, they don't need to be limited to installation of python packages.

 ## Description